Waiheke Island Historical Society

 Once again, our Museum provided water to passing runners.
 Sadly, the 2021 race has been cancelled due to the pandemic.
 Come join us next year!

 Experience a slice of Old Waiheke at the Waiheke Museum and Historic Village.

 The Museum is located at 165 Onetangi Straight, Waiheke Island, and is open from 11 AM to 3 PM on Wednesdays, Saturdays, Sundays, and public holiday Mondays, all year round (except Christmas Day and New Year’s Day).
 Entry is by donation; we suggest $3 per person.

 In accordance with New Zealand rules regarding the response of public venues to the various alert levels during the Covid-19 pandemic, the Museum of Waiheke will observe the following policy:

-At all levels visitors are encouraged to sign in either by scanning the QR code (posted at the door) with the Covid-19 Tracer App, or by manually signing the contact tracing sheet on the table by the door.
+At all levels visitors are required to sign in either by scanning the QR code (posted at the door) with the Covid-19 Tracer App, or by manually signing the contact tracing sheet on the table by the door.
 Hand sanitiser and toilets with soap and water are always available.
 Good hygiene practices are a must, such as coughing into your elbow and staying home if you are feeling unwell.
 Thank you for your cooperation.